 Man is basically a worshipful being.
 He is going to worship something or someone.
 He has always done this and will always do so as long as time shall stand.
 In both the past and present man has been known to bow down to every imaginable thing.
 This includes the moon, the stars, stones, rivers, and every form of nature.
 He has also bowed to all sorts of man-made images made out of stone, wood, and metal.
 But if man is to worship then he needs to be pointed to the God that made him and encouraged to worship him.
-Actually, God seeks such to worship him.
+Actually, God seeks such to worship Him.

-Jesus taught, "But the hour cometh, and now is when the true worshippers shall worship the Father in spirit and in truth: for the Father seeketh such to worship him.
-God is a Spirit: and they that worship him must worship him in spirit and in truth."
-(John 4:23, 24).
+Jesus taught, "But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
+God is Spirit, and those who worship Him must worship in spirit and truth" (John 4:23,24).
 So it is not enough for a person to worship, but if his worship is to be acceptable then it must be directed to the right one and it must be done in spirit and in truth.
 Let us think on what this implies and necessitates.